Personalized James Storybook — Make His the Hero

 James's Unique Story World

-"You have healed our forest," the Great Oak declared, bestowing upon James a leaf that would never wilt.
-"Carry this, and any plant you encounter will share its secrets with you."
+"You have given us back our colors," declared the Great Oak, pressing into James's palm a leaf that would never wilt.
+"Carry this, and any growing thing will share its quiet secrets with you."
+The inhabitants quickly notice James's classic streak, and that quality becomes the thread that holds the whole adventure together.

-James still has that leaf, pressed in a special book.
-And plants everywhere seem to grow a little better when James is nearby—as if remembering the child who once gave a forest its flowers back.
+James still keeps that leaf, pressed in a special book.
+Plants grow a little brighter when James is near — herbs lean toward his window, and stubborn seeds sprout at his encouragement — as if every garden in the world remembers the child who once gave a forest back its flowers.

 The Heritage of the Name James